 The Rialto-Capital in Review

-The Beacon, Rialto-Capitol Condominium is part of the former Medical Center Complex in Jersey City, NJ includes two, 22 story buildings with 311 residential units; support, common areas, recreation spaces, and assembly areas.
-Constructed in the 1930’s and 1940’s the facades and interior sections are included in the National Register and the New Jersey Register of Historic Places.
+The Beacon, Rialto-Capitol Condominium is part of the former Medical Center Complex in Jersey City, NJ includes two, 22-story buildings with 311 residential units that have access to common areas, recreation spaces, and assembly areas.
+Constructed in the 1930’s through 1940’s the facades and interior sections are included in the National Register and the New Jersey Register of Historic Places.
 In 2008 the rehabilitation and redesign of the Rialto and Capital buildings were completed.

-While the lower floors of the buildings were restored to maintain their historic qualities, the renovation design called for the restoration of deteriorated facades, replacement of windows and failing lintels, repair of “archaic” concrete slabs and structural steel as well as new mechanical, electrical, plumbing and fire suppression systems, and fully reconstructed interiors.
+While the lower floors of the buildings were restored to maintain their historic qualities, the renovation design called for the restoration of deteriorated facades, replacement of windows and failing lintels, repair of outdated concrete slabs and structural steel, as well as new mechanical, electrical, plumbing, fire suppression systems, and fully reconstructed interiors.

-During the design and construction process development, planning, building code, and construction standards were not properly followed or implemented, and widespread water infiltration, façade failures, and structural issues continued to damage the building, and the recent residential and common elements.
-Causative issues primarily involved removal of the internal terracotta cavity walls, which altered the function, cohesiveness, and water resistance of the perimeter masonry; improper structural repairs to historic catenary cinder concrete slabs, and other structural deficiencies; improperly window installations, and other mechanical problems.
+During the design and construction process, development, planning, building code, and construction standards were not properly followed or implemented.
+This caused widespread water infiltration, façade failures, and structural issues that continued to damage the building, in addition to the recent residential and common areas.
+Causative issues primarily involved the removal of the internal terracotta cavity walls, which altered the function, cohesiveness, and water resistance of the perimeter masonry.
+Additional issues involved improper structural repairs to historic catenary cinder concrete slabs, improper window installations, and other mechanical problems.
 Berman & Wright Architecture, Engineering & Planning was commissioned to accomplish five main goals: